rpoleski/MulensModel/documents/Horizons_manual.md

 * 'Obsrv range & rng rate'
 * 'One-Way Light-Time'

+These are the quantities required by MulensModel.
+If you need more quantieties for whatever reason, then add the additional ones at the end of the list.
 There are currently 39 other quantities you may ask for.
-If you wish, there are even more options available if you change `TABLE_TYPE` keyword to something other than `'OBS'`, but we're not discussing it here.
+If you wish, there are even more options available if you change `TABLE_TYPE` keyword to something other than `'OBS'`, but we're not discussing it here as MulensModel will not read those.

 ---